 GE rice was on the verge of approval for commercialization in China, the birthplace of rice.
-This move would have devastating consequences: GE rice will be a severe threat to the genetic heritage of thousands of local rice strains, as well as the health of 1.3 billion people.
+This move would have had devastating consequences: GE rice is a severe threat to the genetic heritage of thousands of local rice strains, as well as the health of 1.3 billion people.

 Rice is the world’s most important staple food, eaten by more than half of the global population every day.
 Domesticated rice originated in China, in the Yangtze River Valley tens of thousands of years ago.
 China has thousands of unique varieties of rice, some of which are unique regional strains dating back to millennia ago.